 The charts included here show comparisons between the Baby Trend seat and the best scores in this review.
 The head sensor (HIC) best result goes to the Chicco Keyfit 30, with a result of 330.
 The Baby Trend result is 617, the highest result for the group (lower is better here, and the maximum allowed is 1000).

 The Cybex Aton 2 has the lowest force exerted on the chest (in black) with a score of 44, where the maximum allowed is 60.
 The EZ has a score of 51, which is almost average in the review.
 The chest sensor test results can be viewed in the car chart for easy comparison.

 Combining the two results hurt the Baby Trend's overall score as neither result was a standout.

 The EZ earned a higher than average result for installation using LATCH compared to the rest of the competition.

-The EZ has a useful level on the side of the carrier (above left) and the recline can be adjusted using the button on the bottom of the base (above right) which is nicely placed and easy to use.
+The EZ has a useful level on the carrier's side (above left), and the recline can be adjusted using the button on the bottom of the base (above right), which is nicely placed and easy to use.

-This seat has truly unique LATCH connectors that are easier to get on and off of the anchors.
-We really liked the different design that is very user friendly for those with weak fingers or smaller hands requiring less pressure than other styles of LATCH.
+This seat has unique LATCH connectors that are easier to get on and off the anchors.
+We really liked the different design that is very user-friendly for those with weak fingers or smaller hands requiring less pressure than other styles of LATCH.

 Ease of Install - Belt